ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Value handling

-A field type needs to deal with the custom value format provided by it.
+A Field Type needs to deal with the custom value format provided by it.
 In order for the public API to work properly, it delegates working with such custom field values to the corresponding Field Type.
 The `SPI\FieldType\FieldType` interface therefore provides the following methods:

 `acceptValue()`

-This method is responsible for accepting and converting user input for the field.
+This method is responsible for accepting and converting user input for the `Field`.
 It checks the input structure it accepts and might build and return a different structure holding the data.
-An example would be, that the user just provides an HTTP link as a string, which is converted to the value object of the Url FieldType.
+An example would be, that the user just provides an HTTP link as a string, which is converted to the value object of the Url Field Type.
 Unlike the `FieldType\Value` constructor, it is perfectly acceptable to make this method aware of multiple input types (object or primitive, for instance).

+!!! note

-Note: The method must assert structural consistency of the value, but must not validate plausibility of the value.
+The method must assert structural consistency of the value, but must not validate plausibility of the value.

 `getEmptyValue()`

 Through settings, the `FieldType` can specify, that the user may define a default value for the `Field` of the type.
 If no such default is provided by the user, the `FieldType` itself is asked for an "empty value" as the final fallback.
 The value chain for a specific field is therefore like this, when a `Field` of the `FieldType` is filled out:

-1. Is a value provided by the filling user?
+1. With a value provided by the user?
-2. Is a default provided by the `FieldDefinition`?
+2. With a default value provided by the `FieldDefinition`?
-3. Take the empty value provided by the `FieldType`
+3. With the empty value provided by the `FieldType`

 `validate()`